PONOdata/Pono-toolkit/README.md

 #### Want to help with testing?

 Join the [Legion Series Discord](https://discord.com/invite/legionseries) and head to `#legion-toolkit` channel.
 Beta versions of future releases are posted there frequently!
+Join the [LOQ Series Discord](https://discord.gg/3GKzQtwdNf) and head to `#legion-toolkit` channel.
+Beta versions of future releases are posted there frequently!

 ## Compatibility